-The Head Teacher and the Wraparound Care Co-ordinator are the designated officers for St Dominic's Primary and Early Learning and Child Care.
+The Head Teacher and the Senior Early Childhood Practitioner are the designated officers for St Dominic's RCPS and ELC.

 Should you wish to talk further about child protection and the safety of children, please feel free to contact the school.